 In reality, why are you better than the other candidates outside in the waiting room?

 To answer this forget the buzzwords, forget what you’ve been taught about transferable skills and ask yourself what are you really good at?
 What can you do better than most people?

 As above, a great way to organize your thoughts is to write them down.
 Don’t write it for other people, don’t worry about sentence structure or punctuation, use it simply as an exercise to achieve a better understanding of yourself.
 As you’re writing down your skills, think about how you know you’re good at them, what experiences in your life have taught you that that’s where your skills lie?
 Again this isn’t for other people, it’s not to prepare answers for questions, it’s just for you.

 If you manage to do this successfully I think you’ll instantly understand its worth – how can you expect to communicate your value to a potential employer if you don’t really understand it yourself?

-Author: Rachael works at Graduate Rescue, an employability resource and social enterprise for student and graduates.
-They provide online interview coaching, career matching and advice software, practice psychometric tests as well as a host of general advice for job seekers, check them out here.
+Author: Rachael works at Graduate Rescue, an employability resource and social enterprise for students and graduates.
+They provide online interview coaching, career matching, and advice software, practice psychometric tests as well as a host of general advice for job seekers.